-- 4.24 Advanced Stage Viability Reviews will be required on all residential / mixed use applications which do not meet the District Plan affordable housing target and or all policy requirements at grant of planning permission on the basis of an agreed Submission VA (and any subsequently provided information).
+4.24 Advanced Stage Viability Reviews will be required on all residential / mixed use applications which do not meet the District Plan affordable housing target and or all policy requirements at grant of planning permission on the basis of an agreed Submission VA (and any subsequently provided information).
 For residential led schemes, Advanced Stage Viability Reviews should be undertaken on sale of 75% of market residential units, and for other schemes, within a three month period prior to practical completion.
-This enables the assessment to be based on up to date, accurate information, while also retaining the ability to secure the additional provision of policy requirements27. - 4.25 The outcome of this review will typically be a financial contribution towards off-site affordable housing provision or other policy requirements.
-In the event that a surplus is generated, any contribution payable will be capped according to the level of contribution required by policy and associated guidance.
-For affordable housing contributions, this will be based on the level of surplus required to provide additional affordable housing to meet the overall affordable housing target.
-The contribution and cap will be calculated in accordance with the following formulas:
+This enables the assessment to be based on up to date, accurate information, while also retaining the ability to secure the additional provision of policy requirements17.

-26 At a mid-point stage in the development (prior to implementation of the second half/ later phases of the development) 27 This will normally be achieved through a restriction on occupation of market units and / or payment into a secure account
+16 At a mid-point stage in the development (prior to implementation of the second half/ later phases of the development).

+17 This will normally be achieved through a restriction on occupation of market units and / or payment into a secure account.